cmiles74/bishop-sample/README.md

 behavior.
 If you select a to-do item in your web-browser, you'll notice that the first request returns a 200 response with the details on that item.
-Subsequent re-loading of the page will cause "304 Not Modified" responses to the client, causing the page to be served out of cache.
-In this example the client is providing the "ETag" of the to-do item and Bishop compares this against the ETag of the to-do item, since they match the item hasn't changed and can be safely served from cache.
+Subsequent re-loading of the page will cause "304 Not Modified" responses to be sent to the client, causing the page to be served out of cache.
+In this example the client is providing the "ETag" of the to-do item and Bishop compares this against the current value of the to-do item, since the to-do item hasn't changed they match and the page can be safely served from cache.

-By using Bishop, creating a web-service that treats HTTP as a first-class application protocol is a straightforward and painless process.
+Using Bishop makes creating a web-service that treats HTTP as a first-class application protocol a straightforward and painless process.
 Take a look at the
 [sample code](https://github.com/tnr-global/bishop-sample/blob/master/src/com/tnrglobal/bishopsample/service.clj),
 we provide a handful of callback functions and the library handles the